Who Is Paul Allen?

 Other personal and philanthropic interests include sports (he owns the NBA's Portland Trailblazers and the NFL's Seattle Seahawks) and music.
 On June 23, 2000, his Experience Music Project, a $250 million interactive rock 'n' roll museum designed by the architect Frank O. Gehry, opened in Seattle.
 Allen co-founded EMP with his sister, Jody Allen Patton, who serves as the museum's president of the board of trustees.
 In April 2003, he announced he would be spending $20 million to build the Science Fiction Experience, which opened in the summer 2004.
 The museum was billed as "entertaining and thought-provoking exhibits and programs."
 Allen has also established philanthropic foundations for the causes of medical research, visual and performing arts, community service, and forest preservation.

-Allen, with a current net worth of around $19 billion, is ranked as one of the top 50 richest people in the world.
 A dedicated Jimi Hendrix enthusiast since he first saw Hendrix perform in 1969, Allen played rhythm guitar in a Seattle band called Grown Men; the band released their first CD in the spring of 2000.
+In 2013 Allen released another album with his band the Underthinkers called Everywhere at Once through Sony.

 On May 29, 2013, it was announced that Vulcan Productions, Allen's award-winning media company, had signed on as a production partner of Pandora's Promise, the groundbreaking documentary by Academy Award-nominated director Robert Stone.
 The film premiered at the 2013 Sundance Film Festival to rave reviews, and was scheduled to debut in the United States in November 2013, on CNN.